nielsdebruin/CrapStore/README.md

 ## Installation

-1. To setup the MySQL database instance, run `schema.sql` and `sample.sql` (as well as any time you want a fresh install of the database).
+1. To setup the MySQL database instance, run `schema.sql` and `sample.sql`, located in the `database` folder (as well as any time you want a fresh install of the database).
 2. All required NPM packages are listed in the `package.json` file.
 That just leaves you to run `npm install`, which installs all necessary packages.
 3. Then, `bower install` will download and insert the necessary dependencies into the project (such as jQuery or Bootstrap).
 4. This is a grunt-based project, thus executing the `serve` task of grunt (by executing `grunt serve`) starts the server on <http://localhost:1337>.